OML-Team/open-metric-learning/docs/readme/faq.md

 <summary>What is Metric Learning?</summary>
 <p>

-Metric Learning problem (also known as "extreme classification" problem) means a situation in which we have thousands of ids of some entities, but only a few samples for every entity.
+Metric Learning problem (also known as *extreme classification* problem) means a situation in which we have thousands of ids of some entities, but only a few samples for every entity.
 Often we assume that during the test stage (or production) we will deal with unseen entities which makes it impossible to apply the vanilla classification pipeline directly.
 In many cases obtained embeddings